#1 Ranked Children’s Hospital by U.S. News & World Report

-Yes.
-Allergies to milk and soy are often seen in infants and young children, and the symptoms may include:
+The symptoms can be different for milk and soy allergies, often seen in infants and young children and may include:

 Your child’s physician may change your baby’s formula to a soy formula or breast milk if it is thought that he or she is allergic to milk; if your baby has problems with soy formula, your child’s physician may suggest a hypoallergenic formula.

 Many children do “outgrow” their allergies, but allergies to peanuts, tree nuts, fish, and shellfish may be life-long.

 The development of food allergies occurs when the body's immune system identifies something your child has eaten as harmful, triggering an allergic reaction.
 According to the National Institute of Allergy and Infections disease, even a small amount of the food can cause a severe reaction in a highly allergic child.

 Food allergies cannot be prevented, but they can often be delayed by following these recommendations:

 We are grateful to have been ranked #1 on U.S. News & World Report's list of the best children's hospitals in the nation for the third year in a row, an honor we could not have achieved without the patients and families who inspire us to do our very best for them.
 Thanks to you, Boston Children's is a place where we can write the greatest children's stories ever told.”